Project Management: 31 best techniques, practices, and tools

 - You need to finish Task 1 before you can start working on Task 2

-- You need to start working on Task 1 in order to start working on Task 2
+- You need to start working on Task 1 to start working on Task 2

-- You need to finish work on Task 1 in order to finish work on Task 2
+- You need to finish work on Task 1 to finish work on Task 2

-- You schedule and work on your tasks in the order dictated by their task dependencies type
+- Last, schedule and work on your tasks in the order dictated by their task dependencies type

 The Critical Path Method (CPM) was established in 1957 at the DuPont Company, one of the historically largest chemical companies (in terms of sales).
 The founders of the technique were two mathematicians who wanted to avoid the schedule-related added costs of shutting down and restarting plants — their solution included working on the right tasks in the right order.